jaxksonm/gui_text_editor/README.md

 Git integration for this project is currently in the works.
 For now, it is mostly a demo mode.

-NOTE: Bug on linux operating systems where font menu closes if you do not hold the menu down with the mouse.

-Other bug on Linux operating systems where the font menu's dimensions are not large enough to display all fields.
-"Light mode" is cut off unless window is expanded.
+NOTE: If you are on a linux operating system please use the vimreimagined_for_linux.py file.